frendsick/torth/docs/intrinsics.md

 ## ROT

-Rotate the top three items on the stack so that the third element moves to the top and the other two move one spot deeper in the stack.
+Rotate the top three items on the stack so that the third element moves to the top and the other two moves one spot deeper in the stack.

 `a b c -> c a b`

 ## STORE

-Store a value to a memory location pointer by a [PTR](types.md#ptr---pointer).
-STORE-intrinsics pop two values from the stack.
-The second item of the stack is stored to the memory address pointed by the first.
+A [PTR](types.md#ptr---pointer) stores a value to a memory location pointer.
+STORE-intrinsics pops two values from the stack.
+The second item of the stack is stored in the memory address pointed by the first.

 - The top element should be of type [PTR](types.md#ptr---pointer)
-- The second element is stored to the address pointed by the pointer
+- The second element is stored at the address pointed by the pointer

 ### STORE Variants